What to Ask For in Your Canadian Severance Package: Key Benefits

 In some provinces, like Ontario, you may also qualify for statutory severance pay if you’ve been with your employer for five or more years and the company’s payroll is over $2.5 million.

-Severance pay is different — it’s meant to compensate you for your service and help bridge the gap while you find new work.
+Severance pay is different altogether.
+It’s meant to compensate you for your service and help bridge the gap while you find new work.
 Many people don’t realize you can negotiate both.

 You can negotiate that amount based on your age, role, re-employment prospects, and how the layoff happened.

-Need help calculating?
-Here's a good overview: Severance Pay Calculator (by employment lawyers)
+Need help calculating what’s fair and reasonable?
+Here's a good overview: Severance Pay Calculator (by employment lawyers).

-What to ask for — beyond the basics
+What to ask for in your severance package

 Once you know your minimums, it’s time to think bigger.
-The following items aren’t legally required — but they’re often negotiable.
-You won’t get what you don’t ask for.
+The following items aren’t legally required - but they’re often negotiable.
+The idea is, you won’t get what you don’t ask for and when it comes to severance, most things are actually on the table.

-• Salary continuation means you're still “on payroll,” which can help keep benefits active and may look better to future employers.
+Salary continuation means you're still “on payroll,” which can help keep benefits and some people find easier to manage.

-Many professionals ask for a combination: several months of salary continuation, followed by a lump sum.
+Many professionals ask for a combination: several months of salary continuation, followed by a lump sum payout.

 Outstanding earnings and incentives